Fond du Lac County 4-H Leader

 In Memoriam

-Leverne graduated from UW-Stout with honors majoring in Home Economics Education despite having Polio.
-She taught home economics for a few years.
-She was an active partner of Senland Farms milking cows and keeping the farm financial records until she was in her 80’s.
+Leverne graduated from UW-Stout with honors, majoring in Home Economics Education despite having polio.
+She went on to teach home economics for a few years.
+She was an active partner of Senland Farms, milking cows and keeping the farm financial records until she was in her 80s.
 In 1971 her family hosted the first Dinner on the Farm that eventually became Breakfast on the Farm.
-Leverne served 6 years on the Wisconsin State Fair Board, 3 years as Chairwoman.
-Leverne and Peter hosted 9 foreign Ag students while raising their 4 children.
+Leverne served six years on the Wisconsin State Fair Board, three years as Chairwoman.
+Leverne and Peter hosted nine agriculture foreign exchange students while raising their four children.
 In 1976 she made breakfast for President Ford while he toured their farm.

 Find Other Hall of Fame Honorees